karun012/doctest-discover/README.md

 ```

 doctest-discover is used as a pre-processor.
-Since there is nothing to pre-process in the file, it builds a temporary file with the code needed to run doctests
+Since there is nothing to pre-process in the file, it builds a temporary file with the code needed to run doctests via cabal.

-via cabal.
+###*Note*

+This is in beta.
+This version assumes that your source files are in a directory named **"src"**.
+Future versions will let you add configuration for ignoring tests (not recommended if you are into TDD :smirk: ), passing additional flags to doctest, using a different folder for your source files, etc.